embeddedawesome/Yakka/README.md

 TBD

 ## Component Descriptor Specification
-Components are defined by a YAML file.
+Components are defined using YAML.
 BOB has a minimal set of reserved elements/keywords but expects that the development community will define extensions used by tool components such as toolchains.

 Each descriptor must have a 'name' element that defines a human readable name.
 This is used to name build outputs and so is constrained by standard operating system naming restrictions.
 The forbidden characters are: